Track MCP LogoTrack MCP

 Documentation

-• Serena provides essential semantic code retrieval, editing and refactoring tools that are akin to an IDE's capabilities,
+• Serena provides essential semantic code retrieval, editing, refactoring and debugging tools that are akin to an IDE's capabilities,

 operating at the symbol level and exploiting relational structure.